fau-masters-collected-works-cgarbin/chestx-ray8-datasheet/README.md

 Based on the [datasheet for dataset template in Overleaf](https://www.overleaf.com/latex/templates/datasheet-for-dataset-template/jgqyyzyprxth).

 A text version of the datasheet for dataset template is available [here](https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template).

+## Another dataset datasheet

+In collaboration with the the [CheXpert team](https://stanfordmlgroup.github.io/competitions/chexpert/), we created a [datasheet for the CheXpert dataset](https://arxiv.org/abs/2105.03020).

+Accuracy is essential when documenting the details of a dataset.
+[Here is an example of using code](https://github.com/fau-masters-collected-works-cgarbin/chexpert_explorer) to create the tables in a datasheet to make the process reproducible, transparent, and auditable.

+## Model cards

+If you are interested in datasheets for datasets, you may also want to review [model cards](https://github.com/fau-masters-collected-works-cgarbin/model-card-template).